-One of the most common uses of these two animals is as a ‘second species’ in tests for human medicines.
+One of the most common uses of dogs and monkeys is as a “second species” in tests for human medicines.

-Following tests on rodents, drug companies are expected by regulators to also test on another species, typically a dog or monkey, sometimes a mini pig or another species.
+Following tests on rodents, drug companies are expected by regulators to also test on another species of animal—typically a dog or monkey, sometimes a mini pig or another species.
 We think this is flawed science and must be ended:

-- The need for testing on another species has become ‘locked in’ and yet is not based on any strong scientific evidence.
+- The requirement to test on a second species has become “locked in”, yet it is not based on any strong scientific evidence

 - Our research has shown that using dogs, rats, mice and rabbits to test whether or not a drug will be safe for humans provides little statistically useful insight.
 Drug tests on monkeys are no better than other species in predicting the effects on humans